 Division 8 applies, with all necessary changes, for the purpose of enabling electricity to be supplied after the cancellation, as if references in that Division to a licensee were references to the person in whom the assets, rights and interests of the former licensee are vested under the regulations.

+[Section 35 amended: No. 10 of 2024 s.
+10.]

 36. Duty to leave system in safe condition

 (1) Following the cancellation of a licence under section 35, the former licensee —